coverclock/com-diag-diminuto/README.md

 * ping6 - programmatic ICMP6 ECHO REQUEST.
 * poll - file descriptor multiplexer using poll(2).
 * scattergather - support for vector I/O and IPC.

+## Channels

+* escape - collapse and expand escape sequences in strings.
+* fletcher - implement the Fletcher-16 checksum.
+* framer - HDLC-like framing of binary serial streams using byte stuffing.
+* hamming - implement the Hamming(8,4) code.
+* kermit - implement the Kermit-16 a.k.a.
+CRC-CCITT cyclic redundancy check.

 ## Time